Research

 Reproducibility in Psychology

 The reproducibility initiative in psychology examines how often major findings in psychology can be replicated using rigorous, transparent methods.
+Visit the OSF Project site.

 Recent Publications